 "Displaying empathy allows others to open up to you and honestly communicate their challenges, successes, motives, and more.
-This provides a level of depth and meaning to the relationship that helps everyone truly desire shared success."- Natanya Wachtel, psychologist and a serial entrepreneur
+This provides a level of depth and meaning to the relationship that helps everyone truly desire shared success." - Natanya Wachtel (psychologist and a serial entrepreneur)1

-Cofounder relationship management is often deemed as a soft skill by entrepreneurs during the early stages of their startup efforts.
-Certainly, when the stakes are that high, passion is boiling, and achieving goals is critical, who has the time to pause for warm fuzzy feelings?
+Cofounder relationship management is often overlooked or underestimated as a soft skill by entrepreneurs in the initial period of their venture development.
+Certainly, when the stakes are that high, passion so boiling, and goals so important, who has the time to pause for warm fuzzy feelings?
 In 2009, Paul Graham, the co-founder of Y-Combinator (YC), emailed all the founders associated with the accelerator, asking what surprised them the most about starting a start-up.
 Founders responded with a list of unexpected things they encountered during the startup process, and the most repeated response was, "Be careful with cofounders."

-Founders of successful start-ups often share the difficulty in maintaining a healthy relationship with their cofounders.
-Research reveals that nearly 65% of start-ups fail due to cofounder conflicts and 43% of entrepreneurs are forced to buy out their cofounder due to disagreements in decision making or power struggles.
-Thus, even while sharing a common vision, expecting that cofounders would agree with each other on critical decisions seems impossible, maybe even unreasonable.
+Founders of successful start-ups wrote about the difficulty in maintaining a healthy relationship with their cofounders.
+Therefore, it is also not surprising that nearly 65% of start-ups fail due to cofounder conflicts3 and 43% of entrepreneurs are forced to buy out their cofounder due to disagreements in decision making or power struggles.4 Even while sharing a common vision, expecting that they will always make the same decisions is both unreasonable and impossible.
 To all founders, their venture is like their baby.
 The cofounder relationship can be like a marriage set in a high-pressure environment.
 Disagreements in decision-making can sometimes culminate in conflicts so fatal that, beyond causing setbacks to the venture, they can ruin even the closest of relationships.
 What can entrepreneurs do to enrich their relationships with cofounders?

 One way to answer this question can be found in the decades of psychology research on romantic couples.
-Psychologists find that empathy between partners is one of the most effective ways to maintain a healthy relationship, even in times of conflict.
-Efforts to empathize with a partner could lead to better communication, enhance understanding, and help build a strong emotional connection.
+Psychologists find that empathy between partners is one of the most effective ways to maintain a healthy relationship, even in times of conflict.5 Efforts to empathize with a partner could lead to better communication, enhance understanding, and help build a strong emotional connection.

-&lt;sup>1 Vitasek, K. (2023).
+1 Vitasek, K. (2023).
 3 Reasons Empathy Is Vital For The Solidifying of Business Partnerships.
 Forbes.

-&lt;sup>2 Graham, P. (2009).
+2 Graham, P. (2009).
 What Startups Are Really Like.
 Paul Graham Website.

-&lt;sup>3 Wasserman, N. (2012).
+3 Wasserman, N. (2012).
 The Founder's Dilemma.

-&lt;sup>4 Johansson, E. (2019).
+4 Johansson, E. (2019).
 Cofounders Are Fighting So Much That Nearly Half Are Forced to Leave the Startup.
 Elite Business Magazine.